 Full form | SMTP is an acronym for Simple Mail Transfer Protocol. | IMAP is an acronym for Internet Message Access Protocol. |

-Meaning | SMTP is an email protocol that establishes a way for electronic messages to be transferred from a sender to an email server, and subsequently between two email servers. | IMAP is an email protocol that establishes a way of managing and retrieving electronic messages from an email server. |
+Meaning | SMTP is an email protocol that establishes a way for electronic messages to be transferred from a sender to an email server and between two email servers. | IMAP is an email protocol that establishes a way of managing and retrieving electronic messages from an email server. |

 Function | The function of SMTP is only to send electronic messages to a server or between servers. | The function of IMAP is to manage and retrieve electronic messages from a server. |

-Transfer | SMTP transfers electronic messages from a client to a server as well as between two servers. | IMAP transfers electronic messages only from an email server to a client. |
+Transfer | SMTP transfers electronic messages from a client to a server between two servers. | IMAP transfers electronic messages only from an email server to a client. |

-Ports | SMTP works on port 25 (standard for mail transfer), port 465 (not compliant with RFC), port 587 (TLS encrypted), and port 2525 (not an official port but supports almost every email service). | IMAP works on port 143 (default port without encryption) and port 993 (secure SSL/TLS port that is often called IMAPS). |
+Ports | SMTP works on port 25 (standard for mail transfer), port 465 (not compliant with RFC), port 587 (TLS encrypted), and port 2525 (not an official port but supports almost every email service). | IMAP works on port 143 (default port without encryption) and port 993 (secure SSL/TLS port called IMAPS). |

 What is SMTP?

-At present time, SMTP supports servers including IceWarp, Sendmail, Exim, Postfix, MagicMail, MailEnable, and HMailServer.
+Currently, SMTP supports servers including IceWarp, Sendmail, Exim, Postfix, MagicMail, MailEnable, and HMailServer.
 The clients that it supports include Mozilla Thunderbird (after version 82.0) and NMH (after version 1.7).

 What is IMAP?

-IMAP is a communication standard protocol for email services.
+IMAP is a standard communication protocol for email services.
 It establishes a mechanism for retrieving electronic messages from an email server.

 Almost every implementation of IMAP allows multiple devices to connect with the server simultaneously.
 However, IMAP can be compared with POP3 for its communications service.